 ‘Order Form’ means a Quotation form counter-signed by the Client, which, together with these terms and conditions, shall form a binding contract.

 ‘Quotation’ means the written quotation prepared by the Company, which contains its proposals for providing Services to the Clients.

 ‘Services’ means the services the Company will provide to the Client as specified in the Order.

-‘Terms’ means these terms and conditions as updated from time to time by the Company.
+‘Terms’ means these terms and conditions as the Company updates from time to time.

 ‘VAT’ means the value-added tax chargeable under English law for the time being and any similar additional tax.

 ‘White Label Work’ means Services provided by the Company to a Client who rebrands these services as their own for the benefit of their Client.

 Where these Terms use words in their singular form, they shall also be read to include the plural form of the word and vice versa.
 Where these Conditions use words which denote a particular gender, they shall also be read to include all genders and vice versa.

 ‘Business Day’ means a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

 ‘Contract’ means the Contract between the Company and the Client for the supply of Services governed by these Terms and the Order.